mmatyas/pegasus-docs/docs/user-guide/meta-files.md

   Square for the PlayStation console.
 It is the seventh main installment in the Final Fantasy series.
   .
-  The game's story follows Cloud Strife, a mercenary who joins an eco-terrorist organization to stop a world-controlling megacorporation from using the planet's life essence as an energy source.
+  The games story follows Cloud Strife, a mercenary who joins an eco-terrorist organization to stop a world-controlling megacorporation from using the planets life essence as an energy source.
 rating: 92%
 x-scrape-source: SomeScraper
 ```

-- Entries always start on a new line.
-- Property names are case insensitive, so `title`, `Title` and `TitLe` are the same.
-- Values have two different types:
-  - text: simple human-readable text, like titles or descriptions (actually most of the fields belong to this category).
-Long texts can be broken into multiple lines to improve readability.
-Empty lines can be represented with a single dot (`.`).
-  - item list: one or more items (eg. files), with one item per line.
-- For multiline fields, each line except the very first one (where the property name is) must start with at least one space or tab.
-- Lines starting with `#` are comments and will be ignored.
+Lines starting with `#` are comments and will be ignored.
+Empty lines are ignored too.

-There are two kinds of elements in a metadata file: Collections and Games.
-All entries belong to the last defined `collection` or `game` entry in metadata files.
+The *name* of the entries is case insensitive, so `title`, `Title` and `TitLe` are the same.
+Values can span multiple lines, but additional lines have to start with at least one space or tab.
+Depending on the kind of the entry, the lines will be treated as either a *list of items*&nbsp;<i title="List" class="metaentry fas fa-list-ul"></i> (eg. file list) or as *flowing text* <span class="metaentry text" title="Text">T</span>&nbsp;(eg. descriptions and single-value entries).

+!!! help "Line breaks"
+    In flowing text, lines that contain a single dot `.` will be treated as *paragraph break*s ("empty lines"), while the characters `\n` can be used for manual *line break*s.

 !!! info "Developers"
     In case you're interested in writing software that would read or write such metadata files, a more detailed page about the syntax can be found [HERE](../dev/meta-syntax.md).

+Currently there are two kinds of groups in a metadata file: Collections and Games.
+All entries belong to the last defined `collection` or `game` entry in metadata files.
+The entries recognized by Pegasus are listed below.

 ## Collections